Season 1897/98

 Kilmarnock were visitors to Hampden Park on Saturday 2 October.
 Queen's Park, with the wind advantage, were on the offensive from the outset and took an early lead through Robert Lambie after fine play by Dyke Berry.
 A second goal followed.
 Dyke Berry was the scorer with an unsaveable shot.
 After the interval, a beautifully-taken goal by Bob McColl extended the Spiders' lead.
 Towards the end, Bobby Templeton pulled a goal back for the Ayrshire men to make the final score 3-1.

 On the following Saturday, Queen's Park welcomed Renton to Hampden Park.
-Queen's won 9-0.
+Queen's won 9-0, a scoreline that reflected the run of play.
 The scorers of the goals are not known.

 Dumbarton made their second visit of the season to Hampden Park on Saturday 23 October.
 A very good game ended in a 1-1 draw.
 Robert Lambie opened the scoring from a Willie Stewart cross and the visitors drew level when a free kick was cleverly converted by either Andrew Mauchlen or Lewis Mackie.